Gravitational Production of a Conformal Dark Sector: Dark Glueballs

 This is the typical behaviour of the energy density of a non-relativistic plasma in equilibrium with conserved entropy, $\rho_{\rm DG}\sim (a^3 \log a)^{-1}$.
 The cannibalism therefore prevents a larger redshift of the energy density and leaves the yield in eq.~\eqref{DG-no-interactions} essentially unaffected save for a small logarithmic correction.
-We note that the mass scale $M$ does not play a large role in the determination of $Y_{\rm cannibal}$.
+We note that the mass scale $M_{\rm DG}$ does not play a large role in the determination of $Y_{\rm cannibal}$.

 As shown in figure \ref{fig:cannibalism} due to cannibalism the DM abundance can be reproduced even for masses below GeV.
 In this regime self-interactions of glueballs become relevant.
 We estimate the elastic cross-section among glueballs to be geometric, $\sigma_{el} =\pi /M_{\rm DG}^2$.
-The bullet cluster bound on self interactions $\sigma_{\rm el}/M <5 \times 10^3\, {\rm GeV}^{-3}$ implies the estimate $M_{\rm DG}>0.025$ GeV.
+The bullet cluster bound on self interactions $\sigma_{\rm el}/M_{\rm DG} < 2 \cdot 10^{3}\, {\rm GeV}^{-3}$ implies the estimate $M_{\rm DG}>0.1$ GeV.
+Lattice results in SU(2) give $\Lambda > 50$ MeV \cite{Yamanaka:2019yek}.